 If event attendees convert on your form and then share your post-click landing page, why not offer them an extra “entry” to your contest?
 This way, your prospect increases their chance of winning, and you get free exposure on social media.
 The perfect give-and-take transaction!

 What did we learn?

-There may not be a cookie-cutter, perfectly optimized event landing page template.
+There may not be a cookie-cutter, perfectly optimized event post-click landing page template.
 Every event host, sponsor, entrepreneur, and business has its own brand identity and goals.
-There is, however, many examples of event websites and proven tips to model your next event landing page after.

 Since you want to be unique and stand out from the crowd, customizing your event page is easier than ever before with Instapage.
 Better yet, our suite of email integrations can assist with your lead nurturing efforts as well.